pekoto-zz/MyNotes/ProblemRecognitionApproach.md

 # Problem Recognition Patterns (in progress)

-## Steps
+## Basic Steps

 ### Pick out key details
 * Is data sorted
 * Is algorithm going to be run many times (so could be precomputed or cached)
-* Is there a memory limitation, etc.
+* Is there a memory limitation
+* Etc.

 ### Draw an example
 * Physically draw what the structure/data looks like
 * Make sure it’s big enough, and realistic enough (e.g., don’t draw a perfectly balanced tree if the data isn’t perfectly balanced, try to avoid special cases)
+* Work through the example by hand, determining what it should output

+### Think of cases
+* Think of the main possibilities.
+E.g., Checking for 1 edit distance part -- consider what happens for an edit, insertion, or deletion.
+For overlapping intervals, think of how they could overlap, etc.
+* If the problem seems to complex to reason about for the typical case, start reasoning from small cases
+* Can consider edge cases, but don't wase too much time on them -- want to get the main algorithm down

 ### Brute force algorithm
 * No matter how bad, it gives you a starting point and shows that you at least understand what needs to be done

-#### When stuck
-* Use a fresh example
-* Solve “incorrectly”, and then think about why the incorrect method doesn’t work/can be fixed
-* Make a time/space tradeoff
-* Precompute information (e.g., sort data)
-* Use a hash table
-* Start by solving small examples and build up to larger ones -- can you spot a pattern?
-* Mistakes are overlooked if you can recognize where you went wrong and fix it.
-Again, being present is key because I’m coaching you the whole way.
-If nerves take hold—pause, deep breath and pay attention to where I’m directing you.
-Concentrate on solving only the problem posed but be prepared to mentally pivot and sanity check along the way.

 ### Optimize
 * Use key details -- is the data sorted, etc.

 ### Walk through
 * Before implementation, soldify understanding by walking through your algorithm.
-* MAYBE write pseudocode -- but be quick with it (e.g, 1.
-Search array, 2. find biggest)
+* MAYBE write pseudocode

 ### Implementation
-* Avoid boilerplate.
-E.g., say you’ll call a method called “initIncrementalMatrix” instead of writing out the whole initialization code.
+* Make a TODO: Edge cases, bad input, etc. You'll fill this in later
+* Put in template methods for things you'll fill in later.
+E.g., MaxComparator, parseLine, etc.
-* If you don’t have time to write error checks, add a TODO: Check for…
+* Again, if you don’t have time to write error checks, add a TODO: Check for….
+Confirm what you want to do in case of error (Exception, error code, null, etc.)
 * Use classes where appropriate (you can pretend the class exists, e.g., Point)
 * If you get confused (happens often), go back to your example and work through it again